jlangch/venice/doc/readme/openai-functions-weather.md

-This example demonstrates how to execute functions whose inputs are model-generated and deliver the required knowledge to model for answering questions
+This example demonstrates how to execute functions whose inputs are model-generated and deliver the required knowledge to the model for answering questions